At the end of July 2014, this book completed its first year online. When it launched, I described it as

 What’s not unreasonable is to think of the web as a place where writers and readers can try new ideas that previously weren’t possible.
 Because let’s not kid ourselves—printed books are on their way out.
 What will replace them?
 We get to choose.
 We get to vote with our time, our wallets, and our attention.
 We can choose a world of digital books controlled by a handful of technology behemoths, who determine what gets sold, how you get to read it, and what you pay for it.
 Or we can choose the web, where writers get to publish what they want, readers get to read what they want, and they can work out together how to pay for it.

 To me, that choice is easy.
 But what counts is backing it up with action.
-I thank you all for your support of Practical Typography in its first year.
+Thank you to everyone who supported Practical Typography in its first year.
 Let’s keep going.